Endless Anthurium: these are the different types of Anthuriums

 The Dutch name for the cup-shaped Anthurium is a literal translation of its English name.
 Take the botanical look of the Peruzzi variety used as a cut flower.
 This is a cup-shaped cultivar that displays a gorgeous gradation of warm colours.

-Examples of Anthuriums with veined flowers are the Mystique and Marijke varieties.
+Examples of Anthuriums with veined flowers are the Tequila and Livium varieties.
 The flowers produced by these bicoloured Anthuriums have a red spadix, red veins and also look as if they have a red blush and lip.

 Anthuriums are also available in mini-versions in the Lovely’s series.
 Its stem length of 40 cm and flower diameter of 7 to 9 cm make it a gorgeous eye-catcher that’s also easy to work with.
 These small-flowered Anthuriums have a vase life of no fewer than 27 days: a long time to enjoy these Lovely Anthuriums.